nuagenetworks/monostack-example/README.md

 ![animation](Images/tuto-locations-xib.gif)

-Finally, we need to adjust the `Locations.xib`
+Finally, we need to work on the `Locations.xib`

 - Set the File's Owner class name to be `SKLocationsModule`
 - Set the Main View title to be `Locations`